Dunst Opening

 This fairly uncommon opening may have more names than any other: it is also called the Heinrichsen Opening, Baltic Opening, Van Geet Opening, Sleipnir Opening, Kotrč's Opening, Meštrović Opening, Romanian Opening, Queen's Knight Attack, Queen's Knight Opening, Millard's Opening, Knight on the Left, and (in German) der Linksspringer.

+The Dunst is considered an irregular opening, so it is classified under the A00 code in the Encyclopaedia of Chess Openings.

 Origin of names

 The names Heinrichsen and Baltic derive from Lithuanian chess player Arved Heinrichsen (1879-1900).
 The opening was analyzed and played by the New York master Ted A. Dunst (1907-1985), giving the opening its most popular name in the United States.
 The Dutch International Master (IM) and correspondence grandmaster Dirk Daniel ("Dick D.") van Geet (1932-2012) frequently played 1.Nc3, so it is often called the Van Geet Opening in the Netherlands.
 The appellation Sleipnir seems to come from Germany.
 Sleipnir is Odin's (Wotan in German) magical eight-legged horse, and chess knights are horses with up to eight different possible moves each turn.
 Czech Jan Kotrč (1862-1943), editor and publisher of the magazine České Listy, said the opening was analyzed by English players.
-Zvonimir Meštrović (b.
-1944) is a Slovenian IM who often adopts this opening.
+Zvonimir Meštrović (1944-2016) was a Slovenian IM who often adopted this opening.
 Tim Harding refers to it as the "Queen's Knight Attack" (Harding 1974).
 National Master Hugh Myers called it "Millard's Opening" after Henry Millard (1824-1891), a blind correspondence chess player who drew with the opening in a simultaneous exhibition against Joseph Henry Blackburne.
 Blackburne later played the opening himself against Josef Noa in the London 1883 international chess tournament (Myers 2002).
-The German FIDE Master Harald Keilhack in his 2005 book on the opening states that it has also been referred to as the Romanian Defense, and that he prefers the neutral appellation "Der Linksspringer" or, in English, "the Knight on the Left" (Keilhack 2005).
+The German FIDE Master Harald Keilhack in his 2005 book on the opening states that it has also been referred to as the Romanian Defense, and that he prefers the neutral appellation "Der Linksspringer" or, in English, 'the Knight on the Left' (Keilhack 2005).